WakiMak/trentent.github.io-forked/_posts/2014-06-10-appv-5-shared-content-store-performance-profiled-vs-local-disk.md

 Local D 18:25.7 18:29.3 00:03.6
 Local D 18:29.4 18:33.0 00:03.7</pre>

-I&#8217;m not sure if that&#8217;s the application or AppV has a caching structure but I&#8217;m leading towards AppV/Windows doing something with the file cache. Â I&#8217;m unsure how to prove this out.
+I'm not sure if that's the application or AppV has a caching structure but I'm leading towards AppV/Windows doing something with the file cache. Â I'm unsure how to prove this out.

 <!-- AddThis Advanced Settings generic via filter on the_content -->